dereuromark/cakephp-tools/docs/Helper/Progress.md

 ## Tips

-Consider using CSS `white-space: nowrap` for the span tag if wrapping could occur based on smaller display sizes.
+Consider using CSS `white-space: nowrap` for the span tag if wrapping could occur to the textual version based on smaller display sizes.
 Wrapping would render such a text-based progress bar a bit hard to read.